Your Child's Experience with the Pulmonary Hypoplasia Program

 - Make use of the cafeteria on the first floor of the main hospital, where you can sit down to eat at a table and get some food and drinks, or use the microwaves to heat up food you brought from home.

 Tests and procedures

-Here are some of the tests and procedures frequently used in the diagnosis, management and follow-up of patients within the Pulmonary Hypoplasia Program:
+Some of the tests and procedures that may be recommended in the diagnosis, management and follow-up of patients within the Pulmonary Hypoplasia Program: